ilikegame883/deveelo/README.md

  _always search [issues](https://github.com/Treixatek/deveelo/issues) first to ensure nobody is already working on the feature❗_
 ### 📦 Versioning
 This project follows the [Semantic Versioning 2.0](https://semver.org/) standard.
-Keep in mind that the desktop client [Pavo]() and the mobile apps are on different versions which can be found in their subdirectory's readme, the Pavo version is also under releases.
+Keep in mind that the desktop client [Luna](https://github.com/Treixatek/deveelo/tree/staging/luna) and the mobile apps are on different versions which can be found in their subdirectory's readme, the Luna version is also under releases.
 <details>
   <summary>More on Semantic Versioning</summary>
 	<p>Software using this versioning method follow a MAJOR.MINOR.PATCH-tag scheme as seen below:</p>